Congo Red Stain Set, Bennhold, Amyloid

 2. Do not allow sections to dry out at any point during procedure.

-3. The suggested microwave procedure has been tested at Newcomer Supply.
+3. The microwave procedure was tested using a laboratory-grade microwave oven.
 This procedure is a guideline and techniques should be developed for use in your laboratory.

-4. For optimal results sections should be cut at 8-10 microns.
-This will provide more intense staining and allow smaller amyloid deposits to be identified.
-Sections cut too thin may show faint staining and sections cut thicker than 8-10 microns may display yellow birefringence.
+4. For optimal results sections should be cut at 8 microns to provide more intense staining and allow smaller amyloid deposits to be identified.

 REFERENCES: